Lesotho: Health

-Life expectancy at birth in Lesotho in 2016 was 51 years for men and 55 for women.
+The country is among the "Low Human Development" countries (rank 168 of 193 on the Human Development Index as classified by UNDP), with 50.3 years of life expectancy for men and 55.9 for women in 2022.
 Infant mortality is about 8.3%.
-In 2019, life expectancy was estimated at 52 years for men and women.

-As of 2018, Lesotho's adult HIV/AIDS prevalence rate of 23.6% was the second highest in the world, after Eswatini.
-In 2021, Lesotho had a 22.8% HIV prevalence rate among people between 15 and 49 years of age.
+As of 2018, Lesotho's adult H.I.V./A.I.D.S. prevalence rate of 23.6% was the second-highest in the world, after Eswatini.
+In 2021, Lesotho had a 22.8% H.I.V. prevalence rate among people between 15 and 49 years of age.
 The country has the highest incidence of tuberculosis in the world.

-According to the Lesotho Census of 2006, around 4% of the population is thought to have some sort of disability.
+According to the 2006 census of Lesotho, around 4% of the population is thought to have some sort of disability.
 There are concerns regarding the reliability of the methodologies used and the real figure is thought to be closer to the global estimate of 15%.
-According to a survey conducted by the Lesotho National Federation of Organisations of the Disabled in conjunction with SINTEF, people with disability in Lesotho face social and cultural barriers which prevent them from accessing education, healthcare, and employment on an equal basis with others.
-On 2 December 2008 Lesotho became the 42nd country in the world to sign the UN Convention on the Rights of Persons with Disabilities.
+According to a survey conducted by the Lesotho National Federation of Organisations of the Disabled in conjunction with SINTEF, people with disability in Lesotho face social and cultural barriers which prevent them from accessing education, health-care and employment on an equal basis with others.
+On 2 December 2008, Lesotho became the 42nd country in the world to sign the U.N.
+Convention on the Rights of Persons with Disabilities.

-According to World Health Organization data, since 2008 Lesotho had the world's highest rate of suicide per capita.
+According to World Health Organization data, Lesotho has had the world's highest age-standardized rate of suicide since 2018.

-Women in Lesotho
+Violence against women

-According to UN, Lesotho has the highest rape rate of any country (91.6 per 100,000 people rate for reported rape in 2008).
-International data from UNODC found the incidence of rapes recorded in 2008 by the police to be the highest in Lesotho out of any country in the study.
-A study in Lesotho found that 61% of women reported having experienced sexual violence at some point in their lives, of which 22% reported being physically forced to have sexual intercourse.
-In the 2009 DHS survey 15.7% of men said that a husband is justified in hitting or beating his wife if she refuses to have sex with him, while 16% said a husband is justified to use force to have sex.
-In another study, researchers have concluded that "Given the high prevalence of HIV in Lesotho, programs should address women's right to control their sexuality."
-The Married Persons Equality Act 2006 gives equal rights to wives in regard to their husbands, abolishing the husband's marital power.
-The World Economic Forum's 2020 Gender Gap Report ranks Lesotho 88th in the world for gender parity, while neighboring South Africa ranks 17th.
+According to the U.N., in 2008 Lesotho had the highest rape rate of any country (91.6 reported rapes per 100,000 people).
+International data from UNODC found the incidence of rape recorded in 2008 by the police to be the highest in Lesotho out of any country in the study.
+A study in Lesotho found that 61% of women reported having experienced sexual violence at some point in their lives, of whom 22% reported being physically forced to have sexual intercourse.
+In the 2009 D.H.S. survey, 15.7% of men said that a husband is justified in hitting or beating his wife if she refuses to have sex with him, while 16% said a husband is justified in using force to have sex.
+In another study, researchers concluded that "Given the high prevalence of HIV in Lesotho, programs should address women's right to control their sexuality."
+The Married Persons Equality Act 2006 gives equal rights to wives regarding their husbands, abolishing the husband's marital power.
+The World Economic Forum's 2020 Gender Gap Report ranks Lesotho 88th worldwide for gender parity, while neighboring South Africa ranks 17th.